cmu-delphi/delphi-epidata/docs/api/covidcast-signals/doctor-visits.md

 count.
 If the value is less than a minimum sample threshold, we go back to the previous time $$t-1$$, and add this visit count to the previous total, again checking to see if the threshold has been met.
-If not, we continue to move backwards in time until we meet the threshold, and take the estimate at time
+If not, we continue to move backward in time until we meet the threshold and take the estimate at time
 $$t$$ to be the average over the smallest window that meets the threshold.
-We enforce a hard stop to consider only the past 7 days, if we have not yet met the threshold during that time bin, no estimate will be produced.
+We enforce a hard stop to consider only the past 7 days.
+If we have not yet met the threshold during that time bin, we will not produce an estimate.
 If, for instance, at time $$t$$, the minimum sample threshold is already met, then the estimate only contains data from time $$t$$.
-This is a dynamic-length moving average, working backwards through time.
+This is a dynamic-length moving average, working backward through time.
 The threshold is set at 500 observations.

 ### Smoothing

-To help with variability, we also employ a local linear regression filter with a Gaussian kernel.
-The bandwidth is fixed to approximately cover a rolling 7 day window, with the highest weight placed on the right edge of the window (the most recent timepoint).
+To help with variability, we also employ a local linear regression filter with a Gaussian kernel. he bandwidth is fixed to approximately cover a rolling 7-day window, with the highest weight placed on the window's right edge (the most recent time point).
 Given this smoothing step, the standard error estimate shown above is not exactly correct, as the calculation is done post-smoothing.

 ## Lag and Backfill